stuvusIT/dirty_scripts/README.md

 #### `safe_restart_vms.sh`

-A script which restart all vms and iscsi devices at our hypervisor.
-This script is intended to be executed directly at the hypervisor or is invoked by `reboot.sh` .
-You can specify `stop` as first argument, to only stop all vms and logout from all iscsi devices.
-The script doesn't start/boot VMs listed in `/etc/xen/disabled_vms.txt` (one VM per line).
+The propose of this script is it to *start*, *stop* or *restart* all VMs and iSCSI devices.
+VMs listed in `/etc/xen/disabled_vms.txt`(one per line) are only stopped and excluded from the start/boot process.
+You can use `disable_vms.sh` to disable them interactively.
+This script is also invoked by `reboot.sh`.

+##### Arguments

+This script can take exactly zero or one argument
+ * start - only login into all iSCSI devices and start all enabled VMs
+ * stop - stop all running VMs and logout from all iSCSI devices
+ * restart - do both `start` and `stop`

+If no argument is given `restart` is assumed.

 #### `disable_vms.sh`

 A script which list and modifies disabled VMs.
 VMs listed in `/etc/xen/disabled_vms.txt`.
-You can simply run it on our hypervisor, it's already in you `$PATH`.
+You can execute this script right inside this repository.